-She co-directs Pearl Duck Autism Center, a collaboration between the University Center for Excellence in Developmental Disability's (UCEDD) Early Autism Research and Learning for the Young Child (EARLY) program and Pearl Duck Center.
+She directs the HEART Clinic as part of the College of Education Hedco Clinics and co-directs Pearl Duck Autism Center, a collaboration between the University Center for Excellence in Developmental Disability's (UCEDD) Early Autism Research and Learning for the Young Child (EARLY) program and Pearl Duck Center.
 See http://ucedd.uoregon.edu/wp-content/pdf/autism-brochure_10.08b.pdf for more information.

 She is also Co-Editor in Chief of Developmental Neurorehabilitation http://informahealthcare.com/pdr, Associate Editor of the International Journal of Disability, Development, and Education http://www.tandfonline.com/toc/cijd20/current#.UnKcBY5U644, a Consulting Editor of Remedial and Special Education http://rse.sagepub.com/and an Editorial Board Member of the Journal of Developmental and Physical Disabilities http://www.springer.com/psychology/child+%26+school+psychology/journal/10882.